JetStream96/QSimPlanner/src/Server/readme_remote_deployment.txt

 pscp -r "C:\Users\Xyz\Desktop\Server" pi@123.45.67.8:'/tmp/Server'

 If an error occurs, remove the last pair of quotes and try again.
+Alternatively, use WinSCP to copy files to/from the server.
+It's much easier to use.

 Use scp instead of pscp on linux.
 Copying to /tmp is to prevent permission error.